Accounts Receivable Factoring Tip: Raise Prices

 If you’re still worried this will scare off a customer, consider an early incentive.
 For a customer that typically pays you in 90 days offer them new payment terms.
 Inform them of the 2% increase, but offer a discount for earlier payment, 1% for each 30 days earlier the pay.
 This way, they have the power to decide whether they want the price increase or not.

 Your customer realizes they are already receiving an interest free loan from you.
 They may be enjoying supplier discounts on their end.
-Further, they have improved cash flow to more effectively run their business, at the detriment to yours.
+Further, they have increased their net working capital to more effectively run their business, at the detriment to yours.

 Accounts Receivable Factoring